canonical/vanilla-framework/templates/docs/patterns/navigation/index.md

 ## Sliding

+To use the sliding navigation pattern, add the `p-navigation--sliding` class to the root element of the navigation.

 You can add nested dropdowns to the navigation by nesting one or more `p-navigation__dropdown` in `p-navigation__item--dropdown-toggle` components.
 They will be rendered as sliding panels that slide in from the right side of the screen on small screens and as dropdowns on larger screens.